anishjha93/zerocode-wiki/Load-or-Performance-Testing-(IDE-based).md

 ## Why using an IDE ?
 Performance testing could be simple, easy and flexible to match your project need if it is based from your IDE!
+It's **easy to fit into your CI Build pipe line** due to simplicity of **maven** based project.

 - [Download or Browse Demo Test Maven project](https://github.com/authorjapps/zerocode/wiki/Load-or-Performance-Testing%28using-your-IDE%29/_edit#download-or-browse-demo-project) section towards the trail of this page

 There are many standalone tools available in the market which you need to install and configure in order to generate load.
-But you need to spent much time in installing and learning the product on Windows/Mac/Linux, to be able to fire tests in parallel.
+But you need to spent much time in installing and learning the product on Windows/Mac/Linux, to be able to fire tests in parallel, and **not so easy** to fit into your CI Build pipe line .

 JUnit framework already provides various mechanisms to run the tests in parallel e.g. [ParallelComputer](https://junit.org/junit4/javadoc/4.12/org/junit/experimental/ParallelComputer.html) class or fork-options-and-parallel execution in the [Sure-Fire](http://maven.apache.org/surefire/maven-surefire-plugin/examples/fork-options-and-parallel-execution.html).
 These mechanisms also helps you to fire all tests in the suite in parallel and at the same time, as you can set it up simply inside a maven plugin; you don't need the pain of installing standalone or fancy products to this job.